Advanced Policy Configuration

 Local Configuration

-Provide a local PTP configuration for the switch or override the global PTP configuration for a selected switch while configuring or editing a switch configuration (under the PTP step) using the Monitoring > Switches page.
+Provide a local PTP configuration for the switch or override the global PTP configuration for a selected switch while configuring or editing a switch configuration (under the PTP step) using .
+Select a switch in the Configuration dashboard.

 PTP Interface Configuration